- Read & Write Description

 - Installing Read & Write on a Personal Computer

-Any current U-M student, faculty, or staff member may obtain a version of Read & Write v.
-11 for their personal Windows computer by doing the following:
+Any current U-M student, faculty, or staff member may obtain the current version of Read & Write for their personal Windows computer by doing the following:

 - Run the downloaded read&write.exe file.
 If you are prompted to install additional files, choose "Install."